AI/ML System Design Interview — Design & Architecture

 - Critiquing without offering concrete alternatives or migration paths

-- Treating the review as adversarial rather than collaborative — the goal is to make the system better, not to prove you're smarter
+- Treating the review as adversarial rather than collaborative.
+The goal is to make the system better, not to prove you're smarter.

 Related to Architecture Design Review